-No, every artwork must arrive on Monday 9 with 2 printed copies of the email confirmation in order to be processed ready for judging.
-You can get a courier to deliver or a friend or family member .
+No, every artwork must arrive on Monday 1 July with 2 printed copies of the email confirmation in order to be processed ready for judging.
+You can get a courier to deliver or a friend or family member.
 Our hours are 8am to 7pm on the Monday for delivery.
 Payment of $50 (incl.
 GST) must be made on the day.

-I have an artwork that is a drawing using oil pastel can I enter it?
+I have an artwork that is created using oil pastel.
+Can I enter it?

-No – this is a painting prize not a drawing prize – you work can be mixed media however the work must be substantially painted in order to qualify.
+No – the Mosman Art Prize is for paintings created using painting media, oils, acrylics or watercolours.
+Your work can be mixed media however the work must be substantially painted in order to qualify.

 What is a D-ring and where do I buy one?